 Summer may be over, but fear not – because we’re not quite done with the season of adventuring.
-Whether you’ve decided to elongate your summer as a result of COVID-19, or are simply looking to get out of the house for a bit and see something other than your own four walls, we know just the places.
-Grab your coat, pop your shoes on and check out our guide to the best Autumn day trips near Manchester.
+Whether you’ve decided to elongate your summer or are simply looking to get out of the house for a bit and see something other than your own four walls, we know just the places.
+Grab your coat, pop your shoes on and check out our guide to the best places for a crisp autumn day trip near Manchester.

 1. Formby Beach

 You probably associate going to the beach with summer, more so than you do with autumn – but nothing beats the crisp sea air when it’s a little cooler.
-Head out on a dog walk down the beautiful sandy beach, or take a stroll through the nature reserve while you’ll see red squirrels and other wildlife.
-The sand dunes make for a gorgeous landscape – and the sunsets here are truly unbeatable – a perfect autumn day trip.
+Head out on a dog walk down the beautiful sandy beach, or take a stroll through the nature reserve where you’ll see red squirrels and other wildlife.
+The sand dunes make for a gorgeous landscape and the sunsets here are truly unbeatable – a perfect autumn day trip.

-Whether its a stroll through the charming village, or a hike around the surrounding Peak District – Castleton is a great spot to visit all year round.
+Whether it’s a stroll through the charming village, or a hike around the surrounding Peak District – Castleton is a great spot to visit all year round.
 Check out the Blue John Cavern, potter around the traditional shops, discover Peveril Castle or take the walk towards Mam Tor.
 There’s plenty to do, no matter your preference, it’s an autumn day trip for everyone.

 Sure, we may often rival Liverpool and ask ourselves ‘What do they have that we don’t?’, but all jokes aside, it’s a fantastic day out for a change of scenery.
 There’s some incredible independent bars and restaurants (that we’ll even go as far to say rival our own!), fantastic architecture and a whole host of new activities to try (many of which involve booze, of course) – as well as a brilliant shopping experience for those looking to update their new season wardrobe.